purton-tech/barricade/CONTRIBUTING.md

 To compile our asset pipeline run

 * `npm install` To install all our front end dependencies
-* `npm run build` To build all our assets.
+* `npm run start` To build all our assets.
 This will sit around waiting for any assets to change and will re-compile if thats the case.
 You can leave it running.

 Build and run the [Actix Web](https://github.com/actix/actix-web) server.